The State of IT Security for 2019: Results from our Survey

 Meeting compliance regulations

 The regulations the two sets of respondents reported as applying to their businesses differed somewhat based on the core markets for each platform.
-IBM i, for example, is heavily adopted in transaction-oriented verticals such as banking, financial services, manufacturing and healthcare, and therefore respondents reported a focus on regulations such as SOX (40%), GDPR (36%), HIPAA (32%) and PCI DSS (32%).
+IBM i, for example, is heavily adopted in transaction-oriented verticals such as banking, financial services, manufacturing and healthcare, and therefore respondents reported a focus on achieving compliance for SOX (40%), GDPR (36%), HIPAA (32%) and PCI DSS (32%).
 However, respondents across the board were subject to multiple regulations.

 Some might be overconfident